ProphetLamb/rustic-sharp/doc/Rustic.Functional/rustic.option-1.md

 ### **Equals(T&, IEqualityComparer&lt;T&gt;)**

-Returns true if Some value is equal to the ; otherwise, false.
+Returns `true` if Some value is equal to the ; otherwise, `false`.
 Used the  to compare the values.

 ```csharp
 bool Equals(T& value, IEqualityComparer<T> comparer)